Connor205/ATCS/README.md

 # ATCS
-All projects and files from my ATCS class during my senior year at Menlo School
+All projects and files from my ATCS class during my senior year at Menlo School.
+The class contained some simple starter projects and then left us to our own creativity.